 What You'll Learn

-- Become an entrepreneur in a safe environment where making mistakes and learning from failure is encouraged.
+- Help students practice entrepreneurship in a safe environment where making mistakes and learning from failure are encouraged

-- Learn from local startups that contribute to economic development and prosperity.
+- Equip students with help from local startups that contribute to economic development and prosperity

 Plan of Study